weaviate/weaviate-io/developers/weaviate/current/getting-started/basics.md

 }
 ```

-Within Weaviate, we can also attach vector representations to the data objects.
+As mentioned above, we can also attach vector representations to the data objects.
 This might look something like this:

 ```json
 {